loganthomas/utt-balance/README.md

 ## How It Works

-This plugin uses UTT's native plugin API to:
+This plugin uses `utt`'s native plugin API to:
 1. Access your time entries directly (no subprocess calls)
 2. Filter activities for today and the current week
 3. Calculate total working time (excludes breaks marked with `**`)